tordj/WonderGUI/doc/guide/content/docs/widgets/widget_gallery.md

 *A Capsule only has one child and is placed in the widget hierarchy to modify the characteristics of it, thus affect the branch below it in various ways.*

+### BlockingCapsule

+Allows for fine control of which widgets or rectangular areas accepts mouse interaction.
+Can be used for interactive guides where user is only allowed to manipulate some widgets.

 ### CanvasCapsule

 The child and the rest of the branch is rendered into a separate canvas Surface, from which graphics is copied when widgets need to be redrawn.
-This can significantly speed up rendering of complex and detailed (parts of) GUI when these widgets needs to be redrawn more often than they change, e.g. when there are above animated backgrounds or moved around a lot.
+This can significantly speed up rendering of complex and detailed (parts of) GUI when these widgets needs to be redrawn more often than they change, e.g. when they are above animated backgrounds or moved around a lot.

+### LabelCapsule

+Used to display a frame with a label around a group of widgets.

 ### RenderLayerCapsule

 Allows for switching the renderlayer so that the rest of the branch is rendered into a different layer.

+### ReorderCapsule

+A special capsule that allows for easy rearranging of children in a PackPanel or moving children between PackPanels through drag-n-drop.
+It takes a single PackPanel as its child and handles movement of children within the PackPanel through drag-n-drop and transitions.
+The PackPanel's children can also be moved to another PackPanel inside a ReorderCapsule.

 ### ScaleCapsule